Clinical Research Nurses

 Our Clinical Research Nursing (CRN) Strategy reflects the NIHR mission to “provide a health research system in which the NHS supports outstanding individuals working in world class facilities, conducting leading edge research focused on the needs of patients and the public”.

 - Creating a clinical research culture that is patient and public focused

-- Promoting innovation in research delivery practice to include the use of digital technologies to improve data quality and enable novel ways of using resources
+- Promoting innovation in research delivery practice to include the use of digital technologies

 - Improving awareness and understanding of the specialty of clinical research nursing and its contribution and impact